BoutonJones.com

 ADA Program Manager for the City of Austin

 When you scan a printed document – e.g., a signed contract, police report, corporate policy, or anything requested for discovery – it is no more than an image of the hard copy.
 It will not be accessible to screen readers in its current form.
+It is not possible to copy and paste the text without performing optical character recognition first.

 Untagged PDFs